biopragmatics/oquat/docs/invalids/prefix/eccode.md

 ## `to`: Plant Trait Ontology

-Identifiers for this prefix are given incorrectly correctly in `to`.
+Identifiers for this prefix are given incorrectly in `to`.
+See the [GitHub repository](https://github.com/Planteome/plant-trait-ontology).

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|